Manning - Waterford

 What are some of the major infrastructure and planning changes likely to influence the Manning - Waterford SA2?

-Key infrastructure and planning changes likely to influence the Manning - Waterford SA2 include: Westfield Carousel Expansion (Completed); Sam Kerr Football Centre and Queens Park Regional Open Space (Construction); Australian Hockey Centre (Construction); Henley Rise (Proposed); and Westfield Booragoon Shopping Centre Expansion (Planning).
+Key infrastructure and planning changes likely to influence the Manning - Waterford SA2 include: Sam Kerr Football Centre and Queens Park Regional Open Space (Construction); Australian Hockey Centre (Construction); Henley Rise (Proposed); Westfield Booragoon Shopping Centre Expansion (Planning); and City of Melville New Library Cultural Centre (Planning).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Manning - Waterford SA2?

-Infrastructure development impacting the Manning - Waterford SA2 spans multiple sectors including Sports & Recreation, Retail, and Residential Development, among others.
+Infrastructure development impacting the Manning - Waterford SA2 spans multiple sectors including Sports & Recreation, Residential Development, and Retail, among others.

 What is the scale of infrastructure investment impacting the Manning - Waterford SA2?